 Productive morning routines look different to everyone.
-While some of the tips we’ve mentioned could do wonders for you, it may not work for your colleague or friend.
+While some of the tips we’ve mentioned could do wonders for you, they may not work for your colleague or friend.

-Remember that to find your perfect routine it’s all about trial and error.
+Remember that finding your perfect routine it’s all about trial and error.
 Don’t be afraid to try out as many ideas as possible, from the obvious to the outrageous.
 And don’t forget to share your morning routine ideas with us!😊

 Dinnie and the Zenkit Team